Core Team

 Co-Director Cognitive Science – Rebecca Chamberlain

-Rebecca Chamberlain is a senior lecturer in the psychology department at Goldsmiths, University of London.
+Rebecca Chamberlain is a senior lecturer in the Psychology Department at Goldsmiths, University of London.
 Her research focuses on understanding how and why individuals create and respond powerfully to works of art.
-Rebecca began her academic journey with a foundation degree in Art and Design at the University of the Arts, London, before transitioning to cognitive science.
+Rebecca began her academic journey with a foundation degree in Art and Design at the University of the Arts, London, before transitioning to Cognitive Science.

 She completed her undergraduate and postgraduate studies in Experimental Psychology at University College London, where her research centered on the psychology and neuroscience of representational drawing ability.
 Following this, Rebecca worked as a postdoctoral researcher in Professor Johan Wagemans’ Gestalt Perception lab at KU Leuven in Belgium from 2013-2017.
 In 2017, she joined Goldsmiths as a lecturer.